Presbyterian Church (USA): Elected officials

 The General Assembly elects a moderator at each assembly who moderates the rest of the sessions of that assembly meeting and continues to serve until the next assembly convenes (two years later) to elect a new moderator or co-moderator.
-Currently, the denomination is served by Co-Moderators Cecelia Armstrong and Anthony Larson, who were elected at the 226th General Assembly (2024).
-They followed Ruth Santana-Grace and Shavon Starling-Louis, elected in 2022.
-They followed Elona Street-Stewart and Gregory Bentley, elected in 2020.
-At the 223rd Assembly in St Louis, MO, Co-Moderators Vilmarie Cintrón-Olivieri and Cindy Kohmann were elected.
-See a complete listing of past moderators at another Wikipedia Article.
+Currently, the denomination is served by Co-Moderators Marta Pumroy-Cordero and Kristopher D. Schondelmeyer, who were elected at the 227th General Assembly (2026).
+They followed Cecelia Armstrong and Anthony Larson, elected at the 226th General Assembly (2024).

 A Stated Clerk of the General Assembly is elected to one or more four-year terms and is responsible for the Office of the General Assembly which conducts the ecclesiastical work of the church.
 The Office of the General Assembly carries out most of the ecumenical functions and all of the constitutional functions at the Assembly.
 The Stated Clerks since reunion are: James E. Andrews (1984–1996), Clifton Kirkpatrick (1996–2008), Gradye Parsons (2008–2016), J. Herbert Nelson (2016–2023), Bronwen Boswell (2023–2024) (interim), and Jihyun Oh (2024–).

 Bronwen Boswell was appointed Acting Stated Clerk in June 2023 to serve the remaining year of Nelson's term.
 She was ineligible to apply for the stated clerk position in 2024, and has limited responsibilities focused primarily on completing plans for the 2024 GA and unification of the OGA and PMA.
 Her partial characterization of the attempted assassination of Donald Trump as "two lives lost at a Pennsylvania rally" blurs the distinction between perpetrator and victim, unlike definitions of mass shootings that often do not include the shooter in the body count.
 Bronwen's political perspective on the shooting has been contrasted with purely nonpolitical perspectives from other denominations.